GassiusODude/relative-placement/README.md

 | Lead n | Follower n | rank a+n | rank b+n | rank c+n | rank d+n | rank e+n | rank f+n |

 ### Error Checks
-* There should e 3+ regular judges + 1 head judge.
+* There should be 3+ regular judges + 1 head judge.
 Number of regular judges should be odd.
 * The ranks per judge must range from 1 to n, with no duplicates.

 ### Steps Taken